 Shol-e- zard – Made of Rice, sugar, rosewater and saffron

 If you are a kind of traveler who prefers digging into local people’s life instead of hitting museums, then I recommend you to go through special rituals of Ramadan along with Muslims.

 If you’re lucky enough to be a guest in a traditional Iranian family, you will love having “Eftar” with them.
 You might be wondering about how to find such a host.
 Not that difficult with Iranian hospitality.
 You can just ask people to join them if they’re holding an “eftar” gathering.
 Iranians love having guests and showing them the customs.
 Don’t be shy to ask!

 Muslims believe that the first revelation of the Quran was sent down to Muhammad on 19th, 21st or 23rd of Ramadan.
 That’s why they gather in mosques or in their homes, staying awake the whole night reading the Quran and saying special prayers.
 You can hit some mosque to see the ceremony.

-The Muslims also believe that Ali (The first Imam of Shia Islam) was killed on 21st of Ramadan and there is also a special grieving ceremony in mosques on that night.
+The Muslims also believe that Ali (The first Imam of Shia Islam) was killed on the 21st of Ramadan and there is also a special grieving ceremony in mosques that night.

 Qods day’s rally

-Ramadan maybe not really the best time to travel to Iran.
-However, if you’ve set your plans or you are on a long journey and have to pass Iran in a certain time you can sure find some ways to make the best out of your trip.
+Ramadan may be not really the best time to travel to Iran.
+However, if you’ve set your plans or you are on a long journey and have to pass Iran at a certain time you can sure find some ways to make the best out of your trip.